deckerweb/advanced-scripts-quicknav/README.md

 1. **Download ZIP:** [**advanced-scripts-quicknav.zip**](https://github.com/deckerweb/advanced-scripts-quicknav/releases/latest/download/advanced-scripts-quicknav.zip)
 2. Upload via WordPress Plugins > Add New > Upload Plugin
 3. Once activated, you’ll see the **Scripts** menu item in the Admin Bar.

+Note: You need [_Advanced Scripts_](https://r.freemius.com/6334/142255/) to be installed and activated to the new Admin Bar items!

 #### **Alternative: Use as Script (Code Snippet)**
 1. Below, download the appropriate snippet version